 #9.
 Roleadro LED Pool Light

-- ♒ Make your Swimming Pool Colorful: Multiple color and multiple combination colors.
+- ♒ Make your Swimming Pool Colorful: Multiple color and multiple combination colors（Not Include White）.
 7 static modes, 5 dynamic modes, 10 speed levels for 5 dynamic modes.
-You can choose any mode you prefer by remote controller, Roleadro Led pool spotlight made your life more colorful.
+You can choose any mode you prefer by remote controller（Not Include Battery ), Roleadro Led pool spotlight made your life more colorful.
+NOTE: The pool light size--11.4" diameter and 2.76" high suitable for most swimming pools except fixed housing

 Roleadro LED lights are made specifically for inground pools and are power cord operated instead of battery powered.